 The FTN is a member owned charity with a board of elected trustees working with and for our members to promote a vibrant and sustainable NHS public provider sector.
 The board meets ten times a year.

-The Board is chaired by Peter Griffiths, who is the chair of Queen Victoria Hospital NHS FT.
+The Board is chaired on an interim basis by Tony Thorne, chair of South East Coast Ambulance Service NHS foundation trust.
 Its chief executive is Chris Hopson.

 Membership of the Foundation Trust Network is open to all foundation trusts and NHS trusts.